WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Dossier/Methods/addItem.md

 ## Description

 The `removeItem()` method removes an item from the Dossier.
-Removes the item from the corresponding Dossier in Enterprise as well.
+Removes the item from the corresponding Dossier in Enterprise or Studio Server as well.

 ## Examples